 The European Peacebuilding Liaison Office (EPLO) is the independent civil society platform of European NGOs, networks of NGOs and think tanks that are committed to peacebuilding and the prevention of violent conflict.

-15/11/2021: EPLO published a Civil Society Dialogue Network (CSDN) discussion paper authored by Dr Stefanie Kappler and Dr Johanna Mannergren Selimovic and entitled ‘Working with the cultural heritage of conflict for peacebuilding: Lessons learned from the Western Balkans‘.
+22/03/2022: EPLO published a Civil Society Dialogue Network (CSDN) discussion paper authored by Lorenzo Angelini and Margot Jones and entitled ‘Climate Change, Gender Equality and Peacebuilding: The Value of Gender-Sensitive and Climate-Sensitive Conflict Analysis‘.
 Click here to read it.

 Youth Build Peace

 Over 40% of the world’s population is below the age of 25.
 The voices of young people must be heard if we wish to build long-lasting peace.
 This short video tackles the topic of youth inclusion, highlighting contributions young people can make on issues like education, peacebuilding, racism, etc.

 EPLO has 45 member organisations from 17 European countries (13 EU Member States plus Kosovo, Norway, Switzerland and the United Kingdom).
 EPLO’s members are individual NGOs, networks of NGOs, and think tanks.

 The Civil Society Dialogue Network (CSDN) is a mechanism for dialogue between civil society and European Union (EU) policy-makers on peace and conflict.
 Most CSDN events take the form of dialogue meetings which bring together relevant civil society actors and EU policy-makers.
 They take place in Brussels, EU Member States and conflict-affected countries with EU presence.